Feature request #9188

 - I realise QGIS wouldn't actually work using a native CMYK colour space, but limiting the choice of available colours to colours in the CMYK gamut would still help considerably with printed map design.

-#4 Updated by Graham van de Ruit about 3 years ago
+#4 Updated by Graham van de Ruit over 3 years ago

 I would also love to see support for CMYK colour.
 Many of the maps I design are for print, and particularly when it’s for a newspaper printing environment I like to be able to specify the inks precicely.
 For example, using 100% of one ink gives much crisper results than any tint or combination of inks.
 Currently I export the map as a PDF and recolour in Illustrator.
 This is OK if I do it once or twice, but frustrating if I have to do it every time the map needs to be updated.